Suffered an injury and had problems working? You could have a Super Claim.

 If you hold a TPD policy through your super fund or have a standalone insurance policy, and you have been injured and are permanently disabled or are suffering an illness which means that you are unable to work (either in your current occupation or any occupation), you may be able to make a claim for compensation.

-Speak to our team of TPD lawyers today about your personal circumstances and we will give you advice and information about claiming a lump sum payment under your income protection TPD insurance policy.
+Speak to our team of no win no fee lawyers today about your personal circumstances and we will give you advice and information about claiming a lump sum payment under your income protection TPD insurance policy.

 Considering a TPD claim?
 Get free initial advice from our experts now.

 TPD stands for total and permanent disability.
 It is a form of insurance which is included as a default option on many superannuation fund policies.
 TPD insurance pays you a lump sum if you become totally and permanently disabled due to an illness or injury, or other debilitating health conditions.